maphew/zadam-trilium-wiki/Sharing.md

 [[images/share-multiple-notes-web.png]]

 You can see a basic navigation on the right.
 With this you can create small websites.

+## Security

+The notes you share are published on the open internet and can be accessed by anybody.
+The fact that the URLs look randomly does not provide real security guarantees.
+Please don't put sensitive information into shared notes.

+There is an opt-in feature to require a username/password, see `#shareCredentials` below.

 ## Advanced options